Weather-Related Truck Accident Lawyers in Pennsylvania

 Pennsylvania weather is known for being unpredictable.
-One minute it can be sunny and dry.
-The next it can be icy and slick roads.
+One minute it can be sunny and dry; the next it can be icy and cold.
 Wintry weather, hurricanes, and significant rainstorms can cause travel to become treacherous.
-And yet, truck drivers continue to barrel down the road at unsafe speeds, creating a catastrophe in their wake.
+And yet, all too often, truck drivers continue to barrel down the road at unsafe speeds, putting others on the road at serious risk.

-If you are involved in a truck accident where lousy weather played a factor, you’ll need to have someone to protect your rights against the trucking company.
-At Fellerman & Ciarimboli, our Pennsylvania truck accident lawyers have decades of experience handling all types of weather-related truck accidents.
-With more than $110 million in settlements and verdicts, we are prepared to fight your battle both in and out of the courtroom to make sure you receive appropriate compensation for your injuries, and we are willing to do everything we can to maximize your claim.
+If you were involved in a truck accident in which lousy weather played a factor, it’s important that you have someone to protect your rights against the trucking company.
+At Fellerman & Ciarimboli Law PC, our Pennsylvania weather-related truck accident lawyers have decades of experience handling all types of serious and complex truck accidents.
+With more than $110 million recovered in settlements and verdicts, we are prepared to fight your battle—both in and out of the courtroom.
+Our goal is to make sure you receive appropriate compensation for your injuries, and we are willing to do everything we can to maximize your claim.

 According to the Federal Highway Administration, an average of 5,748,000 motor vehicle accidents occur each year.
-Of those number of crashes, 22 percent are weather-related.
-And with more and more trucks on our highways, many of these accidents involve tractor-trailers, semi-trucks, and delivery trucks.
+Of those crashes, about 22% are weather-related.
+With more and more trucks on our highways, many of these accidents involve tractor-trailers, semi-trucks, and delivery trucks.

-The Federal Motor Carrier Safety Administration states the number of fatal truck accidents caused by weather conditions has increased between 2014 and 2016, from 3,429 in 2014 to 3,964 in 2016.
-In 2016, the FMCSA reports that weather conditions caused 104,000 truck accident injuries.
+The Federal Motor Carrier Safety Administration states that the number of fatal truck accidents caused by weather conditions increased between 2014 and 2016 from 3,429 in 2014 to 3,964 in 2016.
+In 2016, the FMCSA reported that weather conditions caused 104,000 truck accident injuries.